Underwater searches: Current drift search

 Divers are spaced out across the direction of current flow and search as they are carried over the bottom by the current.
 They would usually be monitored from the surface using marker buoys so that the effectiveness of coverage can be assessed, and the search is likely to be most effective in good visibility and in areas where the current velocity is reasonably consistent.
 This is very similar in effect to the swimline visual search, and the techniques can be combined.

 Depth contour search

 Steeply sloping bottoms can sometimes be effectively searched by divers swimming at constant depth, following the contours of the bottom.
 Depth control may be by gauge, but is very effectively managed by towing a surface marker buoy with the line length set to the desired depth, provided that the surface is not too rough.

 Communication

 Most public safety divers and many recreational divers communicate by line signals while conducting searches underwater on scuba.

-Search by underwater vehicles
+Some jurisdictions may require public safety divers to use voice communications, which may be through water or wired systems.
+Surface supplied divers communicate with the surface support team by wired telephony.

+Deep water and large areas

+It is only since the second half of the twentieth century that technology has been developed capable of locating small objects on the seafloor and allowing recovery of objects from far deeper than divers can work.
+The development of towed side-scan sonar and similar technology has improved the probability of successful deep searches.
+Dragging with grapnels, searches by divers, and searches using low-resolution sonar were previously the tools available for ocean search.
+Such searches were difficult, limited in depth and had a very low probability of success.

+Underwater search is a basic aspect of deep water salvage operations, as before an object can be recovered, it must first be found, inspected and identified, and the position recorded so that it can be returned to when necessary.
+Deep water searches are often complex and difficult, and good planning and preparation, and precise execution of the plan increase the chances of success.

+The main factors to be considered when planning a search system are: